objectiv/objectiv.io/docs/docs/tracking/core-concepts/angular/tagging.md

 Examples are a `<div>` or an `<a>` element in HTML.

 ## Tagging of Elements
-[Objectiv's Tracker API](/tracking/browser/api-reference/locationTaggers/overview.md) is used to **tag** any Element that you want to track.
-The Tracker then uses this information to automatically decorate the Element in the DOM with the respective [TaggingAttributes](/tracking/browser/api-reference/definitions/TaggingAttribute.md).
+[Location Taggers](/tracking/angular/api-reference/locationTaggers/overview.md) are used to **tag** any Element that you want to track.
+The Tracker then uses this information to automatically decorate the Element in the DOM with the respective [BrowserTracker:TaggingAttributes](/tracking/browser/api-reference/definitions/TaggingAttribute.md).

 A **tagging** example in React:
 ```js